JaideepPrasad/Data-Science/Image Processing/Image Processing Forensics/README.md

 #### Files

-There are 3 files here, a .ipynb jupyter notebook that has the code, a floder with 3 images from my code, and a .png image file.
+There are 3 files here, a .ipynb jupyter notebook that has the code, a folder with 3 images from my code, and a .png image file.

 #### Overview